Drzhivago264/Inference_Portal/README.md

 \*Noting that in production server you must generate "View-only" wallet from your local wallet (secret key) to avoid being robbed by the society.

 Next you need to set up .env file and setup the following key.
 Note that, if you dont want to use some services below, leave them "".
-There will probably some problems but I believe if you go this far, you can deal with them:
+There will probably be some problems but I believe if you go this far, you can deal with them:

     STRIPE_PUBLISHABLE_KEY=""
     STRIPE_SECRET_KEY=""